jonasthewolf/gsn2x/README.md

 ## Stylesheets for SVG rendering

-You can provide a custom stylesheet for SVG via the `-s` or `--stylesheet` options.
+You can provide custom stylesheets for SVG via the `-s` or `--stylesheet` options.

-Please see [Graphviz stylesheet](https://graphviz.org/docs/attrs/stylesheet/) and [Graphviz class](https://graphviz.org/docs/attrs/class/) for more details.

 Every element will also be addressable by `id`.
 The `id` is the same as the YAML id.